CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-5-CPU-Scheduling.md

 The durations of CPU bursts have been measured extensively.
 Although they vary greatly from process to process and from computer to computer, they tend to have a frequency curve.
 The curve is generally characterized as exponential or hyperexponential, with a large number of short CPU bursts and a small number of long CPU bursts.
 An I/O-bound program typically has many short CPU bursts.
 A CPU-bound program might have a few long CPU bursts.
 This distribution can be important when implementing a CPU-scheduling algorithm.

+## CPU Scheduler

+Whenever the CPU becomes idle, the operating system must select one of the processes in the ready queue to be executed.
+The selection process is carried out by the `CPU scheduler`, which selects a process from the processes in memory that are ready to execute and allocates the CPU to that process.

+Note that the ready queue is not necessarily a first-in, first-out (FIFO) queue.
+As we shall see when we consider the various scheduling algorithms, a ready queue can be implemented as a FIFO queue, a priority queue, a tree, or simply an unordered linked list.
+Conceptually, however, all the processes in the ready queue are lined up waiting for a chance to run on the CPU.
+The records in the queues are generally process control blocks (PCBs) of the processes.

 ## Another COPY of Summary in the Book

 ## 笔记目录